-This is a very interesting question which many gym-goers ask- Can I train chest and back muscles together on a single day? the answer is yes, you can!
+This is a very interesting question that many gym-goers ask- Can I train chest and back muscles together on a single day? the answer is yes, you can!
 But there are some things to consider while training both these muscles together.

 The main reason why you can train your chest and back muscles together is that they are both antagonists i.e. both are opposite muscles.
 So if one muscle works, the other muscle gets a rest and vice versa.
 This way you can give enough time to each muscle to get recovery.
 So there is no harm in training both these muscles together.

 But most of the famous workout splits are chest and triceps, back and biceps, and so on.
 Here both have similar functions i.e, one muscle is used for pushing and the other for pulling movements.
 So why should you train both chest and back together!
 Hold on, before explaining that, it’s very important to know about the functions of each of these muscles.

 Functions of Chest and Back Muscles

 There are two chest muscles in the human body namely pectoralis major and minor.
 Pectoralis major is the thick layer that makes up the bulk of the chest.
 On the other hand, pectoralis minor is a thin triangular muscle.